jsincorporated/tp/docs/UserGuide.md

 ### b.
 Viewing history : `history`

-Shows up to the previous five commands typed by the user.
+If you've forgotten the previous commands you've typed, use the `history` command which shows up to the previous five commands typed by the user.

 ![history message](images/historyMessage.png)